Webhook integration with audit log events

 }In the upper right corner, the message "Completed in 0.18 seconds" shows how long the request took to complete.

-The Response tab displays the response returned by your webhook endpoint:
+The Response tab displays the information returned by your webhook endpoint:

 Response Headers